Team2537/training/book/src/development-practices/code.md

 ### Subsystem Structure

 - **Properties and Methods**:
-    - Place property-based data access (e.g., `get()` methods for small pieces of info) under normal properties but above methods.
+    - Place property-based data access (e.g., `get()` methods for small pieces of info) after init blocks and constructors but above methods.
     - Organize methods by functionality, grouping related methods together (e.g., all driving-related methods in one group).